 192 – The assassination of the mad emperor Commodus leads to civil war

 196 – the emperor Septimius Severus restores stability

 217 – the assassination of the emperor Caracalla starts years of trouble for the Roman Empire

 The first Roman emperor, Augustus, claimed to be restoring the Republic to stability.
 Most of the institutions of the Republic – senate, magistrates, priesthoods and so on – were kept, but remodelled around a new institution, the emperor.

-The office of emperor was not a single royal office; rather, it was a collection of Republican offices, titles and powers, all held by one person (the emperor) and which together gave him overwhelming authority within the Roman state.
+The office of emperor was not a single royal office; rather, it was a collection of Republican offices, titles and powers, all held by one person the emperor (although, to complicate matters, sometimes there were two co-emperors) and which together gave him overwhelming authority within the Roman state.

 The most obvious titles which the emperors had was “Caesar Augustus”.
-The word Caesar maintained the fiction that they were all the adopted heirs of Julius Caesar; and Augustus harked back to the first emperor, and emphasised the prestige and authority of the position.
+The word Caesar maintained the fiction that all emperors were the adopted heirs of Julius Caesar; and the term Augustus harked back to the first emperor, Augustus, and emphasised the prestige and authority of the position.